|

 I disclose

-disclosure: Amazon affiliate links are used on this page.
+disclosure: Amazon and other affiliate links are used on this page.
 Thank you for supporting Home with Grace and Joy.
 As an Amazon associate, when you purchase an item, I receive a small commission at no additional cost to you.
 See my full disclosure and privacy policy on the website.

 “She sets about her work vigorously;